 Staff in all the Riads and Hotels, particularly those in the bigger towns and cities, is multi-lingual speaking English, French, Spanish and Arabic and maybe Berber too.
 In the more rural communities Arabic, Berber, and French tend to dominate.
 In the far north Spanish is widely understood.

 Most urban Moroccans understand some English; however, you should not assume that English will be understood and it can also be useful to know some French.

 In order to begin the booking process, Morocco Tours Agency requires a deposit of 10% of the total amount.
 Once we have received this deposit, we begin the booking of the hotels and transportation and all tour details.

 The remaining balance can be paid to your driver upon pick up from your Hotel/Riad/airport

 We accept payment by bank transfer or Paypal.
-We will provide you all the payment information once you decided to secure your booking.
+We will provide you with all the payment information once you decided to secure your booking.
 If you choose the bank transfer payment method, please note that you will be asked to send us by email a copy of the transfer receipt.

-Absolutely yes, if you have children and willing to visit Morocco, you needn’t leave them in babysitting, you’d better bring them to discover something extraordinary.
+Absolutely yes, if you have children and are willing to visit Morocco, you needn’t leave them in babysitting, you’d better bring them to discover something extraordinary.
 This decision can be challenging for you to bear extra burdens when it comes to providing care to your children, but little kids like to amuse and enjoy traveling like adults.
 Besides, their Morocco experience will remain a lifetime journey for them to broaden their minds till they grow up mature.

 Preferably, ask the person before taking the photo.
 Some local people do not like to be photographed.
 Yet, some others may ask for a fee before taking the photo (ex; snake charmers and single artistic performers in Marrakech and Fes).
 We understand how it is splendid some photos would be about people, especially with typical Moroccan clothing or style, but we recommend asking permission before making a photo.